Creating a new table v16

-A new table is created by specifying the table name, along with all column names and their types.
+Create a new table by specifying the table name, along with all column names and their types.
 The following is a simplified version of the

-You can enter this into PSQL with line breaks.
-PSQL will recognize that the command is not terminated until the semicolon.
+You can enter this code into PSQL with line breaks.
+PSQL recognizes that the command isn't terminated until the semicolon.